Buying real estate in Congo-Kinshasa?

 Are there many Americans buying property and living in DR Congo in 2026?

-As of early 2026, there is no official count of American property owners in DR Congo, but the US maintains an active diplomatic presence and the American community includes diplomats, NGO workers, missionaries, and professionals in the mining and services sectors.
+As of early 2026, there is no single precise public count of American property owners in DR Congo, but the US maintains an active diplomatic, NGO, and mining-sector presence in Kinshasa, which means there is a meaningful and established community of American residents even if the exact number is hard to pin down.

 Do foreigners have the same buying rights as locals in DR Congo?